Chicago Foundation for Women

 raises money to fund and support organizations that help women and girls—it's all about making smarter connections between need, money and solutions.
 We believe that when women and girls are secure, whole communities are made better.

 We are a community of people who share the excitement of giving to help women and girls thrive.
 We improve the lives of women and girls through grants, advocacy, leadership development, and public and grantee education.
-Since 1985, we have given more than 3,000 grants totaling nearly $20 million
+Since 1985, we have given more than 3,000 grants totaling over $20 million

 and helped thousands of women and girls become philanthropists.